ARTICLE

 image

-For organizations with significant seasonal swings in demand, a slow rotation is often a good fit.
-With this schedule, employees’ shifts only rotate after several months or even a year.
-Slow rotations are standard in industries like retail and hospitality, which are busier during certain holidays or times of the year.
+For organizations with significant seasonal swings in demand, a slow rotation is often a good fit employees’ shifts only rotate after several months or even a year.
+Slow rotations are standard in industries like retail and hospitality, which are busier during certain holidays or travel seasons.

 Fast rotation